High voltage micro-step drives

 Extensive Input-Output - control everything else as well

 Millisecond and microsecond timers

 Free teach pad

 The multi-processor ST controller, K11R Mk5 provides all the power and intelligence to control a robot arm using a hierarchical architecture of CPU (central processing unit), DSP (digital signal processor) down to individual axis processors.
-The controller has a built-in programming language called Roboforth and is easily programmed using a PC connected via a serial cable or USB.
-Front panel LEDs verify serial communication.
+The controller has an embedded programming language called Roboforth and is easily programmed using a PC using serial communication.
 Extensive I/O capability makes it easy to control and interface with other equipment such as instruments or machines.
 There is no need for a separate PLC.
 The controller can also be commanded from a supervisory computer as part of a larger system.

 Alternatively in Cartesian mode the teach pad allows 'jogging' in any X Y or Z direction in increments from 25mm at a time down to 0.1mm for accurate positioning, or to change the angle of pitch yaw or roll in increments from 0.1 deg to 25 deg.
 A desired robot pose can then be learned by pressing the tick key.
 A programmable function key is also provided.
 The stop key is linked in to the safety circuit.